If you spend a lot of time outdoors, chances are you are familiar with the three-leafed terror that is poison ivy.

 So what does poison ivy look like on a dog?

-A poison ivy rash on your dog will look somewhat similar to the way it looks in human.
+A poison ivy rash on your dog will look somewhat similar to the way it looks on a human.
 The skin will appear red and inflamed, and pustules may be present in particularly bad cases.
 Poison ivy rashes are most likely to appear on your dog’s belly, face or ears – the places where his fur is thin and the skin exposed.

 How Do You Treat Poison Ivy on a Dog?